FrancescoBonizzi/WebcamControl-WPF-With-OpenCV/README.md

 # WebcamControl-WPF-With-OpenCV
 A simple webcam control for WPF based on OpenCVSharp

-The goal of this "control" is to simplify the webcam streaming on WPF.
+The goal of this "control" is to simplify the webcam streaming on WPF and be open to post processing like recognizing faces!

 # ![Screenshot](images/screen.png)

-**BUT**, I'm not happy with it.
-It uses a lot of CPU while the methods based just on DirectX are blazing fast.
+## Notes
+Cameras enumeration has been a pain in the ass.
+With `OpenCv` you cannot connect to a camera by name, you have to use an index.
+The index in `OpenCv` is based on **the connection order to the computer**.
+Neither `WMI` gives you that information, so I had to reference `DirectShow(Lib)` which, luckly, does the same as `OpenCv`.
+(As far as I know!)